 Sakura mochi is made with mildly sweet rice wrapped around earthy and sweet red bean paste.
 The surface absorbs some of the salt and herby flavor from the pickled cherry blossom leaf, giving it a unique and slightly fragrant taste.

-If you or someone you know lives in Japan, you can find domyojiko at the cooking store called “Tomizawa Shoten” and order it online here.
+When I need domyojiko, I buy it at the Japanese cooking store called “Tomizawa Shoten” and order it online here.
 They also sell a “Sakura Mochi Kit” that includes everything you need to make sakura mochi at home!
+If you visit Japan or know someone who will, you can direct them here.

 I hope you enjoy this Sakura Mochi recipe!
 If you try it out, I’d really appreciate it if you could spare a moment to let me know what you thought by giving a review and star rating in the comments below.
 It’s also helpful to share any adjustments you made to the recipe with our other readers.
 Thank you!